abraham-tech/microservice-quiz-app/README.md

 # microservice-quiz-app
 # Microservice Project 2

-This is a simple **Spring Boot microservices application** that consists of multiple services working together.
+This simple **Spring Boot microservices application** consists of multiple services working together.
 The project follows a **microservices architecture** and includes the following services:

 ## 📁 Project Structure
 ```